 Download Consumer Bill of Rights Regarding Tax Preparers

 Note: Please monitor this page for the bill of rights in additional languages.

 By law, tax preparers must give you a copy of this document before beginning any discussions about tax preparation services.

 You have the right to know:

 - Identification and qualifications of tax preparer.
 Tax preparers must have a sign stating their relevant qualifications.

 - Fees and additional charges.
 Tax preparers must have a sign listing their tax preparation services and fees.

 - Whether the tax preparer is an attorney (member of the Bar of the State of New York) or a Certified Public Accountant (CPA), certified by the New York State Department of Education, Office of the Professions.
 Tax preparers must tell you if they are NOT an attorney or CPA (though they can still prepare your taxes).
-If a tax preparer uses the word “accountant” in an advertisement, then a Certified Public Accountant or Public Accountant must be present during all business hours, and must exercise control over all tax returns prepared there.
+If a tax preparer uses the word “accountant” in an advertisement, then a CPA or Public Accountant must be present during all business hours, and must exercise control over all tax returns prepared there.

-You have the right to receive:
+You have a right to receive:

 - Every tax return prepared on your behalf signed by the tax preparer.